PaulinaCzarnota/Introduction-to-Artificial-Intelligence-CA-Assignment-2024-25/README.md

-This repository contains my final CA Assignment from the Introduction to Artificial Intelligence module, completed during my third year of Computer Science studies at TU Dublin.
+This repository contains my final CA assignment from the Introduction to Artificial Intelligence module, completed during my third year of Computer Science studies at TU Dublin.

 # Assignment Overview